swiftwasm/carton/README.md

 and installation instructions for other platforms.

-SwiftFormat and SwiftLint also run on CI for every PR and thus a CI build can fail with incosistent formatting or style.
+SwiftFormat and SwiftLint also run on CI for every PR and thus a CI build can fail with inconsistent formatting or style.
 We require CI builds to pass for all PRs before merging.

 ### Code of Conduct